Quick Search: go

 • Increase international and national visibility of certain human rights issues

-• Let victims and human rights defenders speak for themselves and engage directly with Treaty Bodies
+• Let victims and human rights defenders who have not traveled to the UN speak and engage directly with Treaty Bodies

 • Increase understanding by Treaty Body experts regarding a specific issue or case